Fantabulous-J/Fantabulous-J.github.io/_pages/about.md

 I am a PhD student at [CIS Department](https://cis.unimelb.edu.au/) of [The University of Melbourne](https://www.unimelb.edu.au/), supervised by Prof. [Trevor Cohn](https://trevorcohn.github.io/) and Prof. [Tom Drummond](http://twd20g.blogspot.com/).

-***I'm currently looking for positions in the industry, with a strong interest in roles related to multilingual LLMs.
-If you know of any relevant openings or teams working in this space, I'd love to connect!***

 **Research Interests**

 My primary research interests are centered around natural language processing.
 My research is motivated by the ultimate goal of enhancing information access for individuals across diverse backgrounds.
 Recently, I have been concentrating on achieving robust and general information access by overcoming linguistic and domain barriers: